psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 If dissemination of false news is a crime in a newspaper, it is far worse in a member of the Folklore Society.
 The fiction of the " sin-eater " in modern times, stamped originally with the imprimatur of the Cambrian Archemological Society, sealed 30 years later by the Folklore Society, has now received the august sanction of the British Association.
 Even the Celtic fringe does not deserve this treatment.,I am, &c.,
 N. W. THOMAS.,Oswestry.

 SANDOWN PIER,ISLB OF WIGHT.-The Attorney General and bliss Webster yesterday performed the ceremony of opening the pier and pier navilion in Sandown Bay.
-The pier has been lengthened  by 545ft., with a pier-head 107ft. by 93ft., and a pavilion has been built capable of accommodating 400 people, at a total cost of abouit £12,809. 'the pier and pavilion were il1uminated in the evening
+The pier has been lengthened  by 545ft., with a pier-head 107ft. by 93ft., and a pavilion has been built capable of accommodating 400 people, at a total cost of about £12,809.
+The pier and pavilion were illuminated in the evening.

 ---